Neo-vortex/VortexTunnel/README.md

 ## Introduction
 This documentation provides an overview of the Custom Raw Socket Protocol, a high-performance communication protocol designed for secure and efficient data transfer.
 The protocol combines AES-GCM encryption and Diffie-Hellman key exchange to ensure confidentiality, authenticity, and efficient communication.

+This Custom Raw Socket Protocol leverages the power of modern .NET technologies, specifically Pipes and Channels, to deliver exceptional performance.
+By utilizing .NET's built-in support for asynchronous communication through pipes and channels, we've engineered a protocol that excels in handling high volumes of data efficiently and concurrently.
+These features allow for the seamless flow of data between sender and receiver, maximizing throughput while minimizing resource overhead.
+The result is a robust communication solution that harnesses the full potential of .NET's capabilities, ensuring optimal performance in various scenarios.

 ## Key Features
 * Fast and performant communication.
 * AES-GCM encryption for data confidentiality.